sorgerlab/indra/doc/installation.rst

 ```````````````````````````````````
 You may want to simply clone the source code without installing INDRA
 as a system-wide package.
 In addition to cloning from Github, you need
-to run a special git command to update submodules in the INDRA folder
+to run two git commands to update submodules in the INDRA folder
 to ensure that the Bioentities submodule is properly loaded.
 This can be done as follows: